lshh125/ATAC-CNV/README.md

 [Rstudio](https://rstudio.com/) is one of the most widely used IDE.
 The community version is open source.
 Jupyter also provides R kernel, but I do not have personal expeirence with it.

-## Prepare genome
+## Use CopyscAT to process data
-Run `prep-genome.R`.
+1. Run `prep-genome.R`.
 You may need to install [BSgenome.Hsapiens.UCSC.hg19](http://bioconductor.org/packages/release/data/annotation/html/BSgenome.Hsapiens.UCSC.hg19.html)

+2. Run `process_fragment_file.cmd`.
+You will need Python.

+3. Run `obtain-cnv.R`.